jstolc/hello-world/README.md

     $ cd hello-world
     $ sh hello-world-deploy.sh
 ```
 After this step, there is no further interaction required.
 Your app is being deployed and will start automatically.
-Depending on your system's performance and the speed of your internet connection, it should take around one minute for the web app to become accessible via http://localhost/hello.
+Depending on your system's performance and the speed of your internet connection, it should take approximately one minute for the web app to become accessible via http://localhost/hello.

 ### Development